 Nancy Gallagher is the director at the Center for International and Security Studies at Maryland (CISSM) and a research professor in the University of Maryland School of Public Policy.
-She directs the Advanced Methods of Cooperative Security Program, an interdisciplinary effort to address the security implications of globalization by developing more refined rules of behavior and more comprehensive transparency arrangements.
 Her current research includes a book project on Strategic Logics for Arms Control, initiatives to improve cybersecurity decision-making and cooperative strategies to reduce nuclear risks and enhance space security.

 global security; arms control and nonproliferation; nuclear policy; cybersecurity; space activities; verification; and international relations theory